 2. Their parent state (and action for transition) 3.
 Children from this node (result of actions) 4.
-Cost to reach this node (from root)
+Cost to reach next node (from previous)

 When we find a goal state, we can back track via the parent to get the sequence